terroo/terroo.github.io/_posts/2022-01-31-create-tui-apps-with-cpp-and-termox.md

 > Before installing also build the **demos**.

-If your system is in **Brazilian Portuguese**, run this command first:
+If your system is in a language other than US English, run this command first:
 {% highlight sh %}
-sed -i 's/en_US/pt_BR/g' ../external/Escape/src/terminal.cpp
+sed -i "s/en_US\.UTF-8/$LANG/g" ../external/Escape/src/terminal.cpp
 {% endhighlight %}

 Now build the demos: